 - Clean and dry microfiber cloth

-- Small drop of dishwashing liquid
+- A small drop of dishwashing liquid

 - Warm water that you can change once dirty